jbroberg222/cursor_test/README.md

 # Test comment for interactive version increment
 # Another test for version increment confirmation
 # Test commit with version increment denial and reason
+# Another test with proper reason for skipping version